falkodev/a3-vue-sample-project/README.md

 Outside of the Docker network, the port exposed is 27018 (in order not to mess with existing MongoDB in the local machine).
 Therefore, you can connect to GUI tools such as MongDB Compass or Robo 3T through `mongodb://localhost:27018` and indicate in the authentication settings the `root` credentials.

-To log into the container, you can run `docker-compose exec app-db bash` and then `mongo -u root`.
+To log into the container, you can run `docker-compose exec vino-terr-mongo bash` and then `mongo -u root`.
 Insert the `root` password when it is asked and you have access to the mongo shell.

 <a id="5-4"></a>